briangreenery/cryptopals/README.md

 # cryptopals

-A poor attempt to complete [cryptopals](http://cryptopals.com/) and learn [rust](https://www.rust-lang.org/) at the same time.
+An attempt to complete [Cryptopals](http://cryptopals.com/) and learn [rust](https://www.rust-lang.org/) at the same time.